Now accepting applications for Cohort 16!

 - Hone the personal skills and behaviors that drive effective leadership in the context of group dynamics and multiple stakeholder interests.

-- Develop leadership skills that mobilize greater capacity by cutting across traditional public agency and private sector boundaries.
+- Develop leadership acumen to mobilize greater capacity through connectivity across traditional public agency and private sector boundaries.

 - Design strategies for communicating vital information to the public in a crisis.